South Korea: Seoul

 Program Focus: Regional Area Study

-Prerequisites: AS 251: Contemporary Korean Culture.
-Other Asian Studies courses may be substituted with prior approval of Overseas & Off-Campus Programs Director.
+Prerequisites: AS 251: Contemporary Korean Culture, or any course contributing towards the Asian Studies Major/Minor.
 Minimum of 2.5 GPA.
 Students must satisfy the Words and Numbers CORE requirement before participating in an overseas program.

 Program Design